Dateline 1994. The crude pile of pixels above from AT&T appeared on a website called HotWired. About 44 percent of the people that saw it clicked.

 Banner blindness is a serious challenge.
 Ad blockers pose a serious challenge.
 The ad industry must recognize banner blindness and move on to new ad formats.

-Native advertising has proven to help publishers sell ad space and helped the advertisers reach targeted audiences.
+Native advertising platforms like Taboola have proven to help publishers sell ad space and helped the advertisers reach targeted audiences.